 All university accommodation is no more than 10 minutes walk from the campus.
 All the halls of residence are self catering and include shared kitchen facilities.
 The contract period is 37 weeks.
 There are also university studio flats available for co-habiting couples, complete with their own kitchen.

 The lowest price for a single room with shared bathroom and kitchen facilities is £121.03 per week.

 There is no catered university accommodation.

-Fees for full time undergraduate courses start at £14,100 for Arts subjects rising to £15,400 for Business related subjects and up to £17,200 to study Science related subjects.
+Fees for full time undergraduate courses start at £16,335 for most Arts/Social Science courses.
+Business related courses start at £17,875, and up to £19,855 for Science related subjects.